After NDMC, EDMC Plans Hike In Property Tax Rates Across Colonies

-Earlier on January 3, the East Delhi Municipal Corporation (EDMC), too, had launched an amnesty scheme for property tax defaulters in order to raise revenue.
+The East Delhi Municipal Corporation (EDMC) also launched an amnesty scheme in January for property tax defaulters in order to raise revenue.
 The authority had decided to extend the benefit on all areas under its jurisdiction, including authorised colonies, industrial colonies, residential colonies, commercial areas.
-The last date to avail of this waiver is also March 31.
+The last date to avail of this waiver is March 31.
 This scheme has been launched because a lot of homeowners whose properties are in ‘unauthorised’ and ‘unauthorised regularised’ colonies are still out of the tax net.